gdm-settings/gdm-settings/README.md

 It is supposed to be a alternative written in Python to [gdm-tools](https://github.com/realmazharhussain/gdm-tools.git) written in bash.

-**Additionally**, it is supposed to have a Graphical interface as well
+**Additionally**, it is supposed to have a Graphical interface as well.

 ## Note